 Enterprise Architect has rich support for most of the main stream Database Management Systems (DBMS).
 This feature allows models from disparate systems to be compared either for code generation or for analysis by using the import feature.
 This topic lists the supported DBMS and

-This section provides useful links to other topics and resources that you may find useful when working with the Data Modeling tool features.
+This section provides useful links to other topics and resources that you might find useful when working with the Data Modeling tool features.